Yosemite is Open. Click here for any current Travel Alerts.

 Serene and peaceful views can be yours during Autumn at Bass Lake

 The Sierra Nevada mountains are primed with day trips to incredible places.
 From Bass Lake, take Beasore Road to Globe Rock.
-This round piece of granite is a naturally occurring balanced rock, or as they are sometimes called "precarious boulder."
+This round piece of granite is a naturally occurring balanced rock, or as they are sometimes called, "precarious boulder."
 Don't miss this and other incredible sites along the Sierra Vista Scenic Byway.
 On the Southern side of the byway, Mile High Vista is accessible and offers firsthand views of a transformed landscape from the 2020 Creek Fire.
-Other sites, like the historic, Jesse Ross Cabin, were not impacted by the fire.
-This autumn, wake up early, get coffee, and then go find it all.
+The fire did not impact other sites, like the historic Jesse Ross Cabin.
+This fall, wake up early, get coffee, and then find it all.

 Let's paint a picture.
-For early birds, the sun is rising.
-For night owls, the sun has dipped below the horizon, and the pinkish alpenglow is all around.
 The water of Bass Lake is as smooth as glass.
 And with a paddle in hand, you set out to explore the quiet shoreline by kayak or SUP.
 The sandy beaches and hidden coves of Bass Lake hold an abundance of wildlife.
 The creatures of the Sierra Nevada are busy preparing for winter.
 Spot ducks, geese, hawks, bald eagles, chipmunks, mule deer, and perhaps even a black bear.
 The wonders of the Sierra Range are endless.

 Canoeing around Bass Lake